hostinger/fireactions/docs/configuration.md

 # The address to listen on for HTTP requests.
   address: 0.0.0.0:8082

+# History (workflow runs and jobs) configuration.
+history:
+# The maximum age of a workflow run.
+Workflow runs older than this will be deleted.
+  max_workflow_run_age: 24h

 # List of job labels.
 job_labels:
 - name: fireactions-2vcpu-2gb